Optometric Center of New York

 Faculty and students provide comprehensive vision care to those who are confined to their homes because of illness or disability.

-Students enrolled in the professional program in optometry and graduate programs in vision science at the College benefit from the foundation’s scholarship and loan programs for academically outstanding students who are in financial need.
+Students enrolled in the professional program in optometry and graduate programs in vision science at the College benefit from the foundation’s scholarship programs for academically outstanding students who are in financial need.

 Patients in need of vision care, especially from the city’s working poor families, can have their professional fees waived or lessened thanks to this foundation fund.